Mamta Wahab

-Mamta Wahab is a Jatiya Party (Ershad) politician in Bangladesh and a former member of parliament for Mymensingh-4.
-She is the older sister of Rowshan Ershad and was arrested on 14 December 1991 after her brother-in-law was removed from power.
+Mamta Wahab (died 2012) was a Jatiya Party (Ershad) politician in Bangladesh and a former member of parliament for Mymensingh-4.
+She was an elder sister of Rowshan Ershad and A. H. G. Mohiuddin.

 Career

 Wahab was elected to parliament from Mymensingh-4 as a Jatiya Party candidate in 1988.
 She served as the deputy minister of health.
 Her sister, Rowshan Ershad, her brother-in-law, Hussain Mohammad Ershad, was the president of Bangladesh.

+Wahab was arrested on 14 December 1991 after her brother-in-law was removed from power.